aheschl1/JsonTorchModels/README.md

 By outlining your model in json, you can create many configurations and structures quickly, without needing to have many python classes.

 **How to use**

+*Option 1*

+1. pip install pip install json-torch-models
+2. Define your models in json (as described below)
+3. From any project:

+*Option 2*

 1. Navigate to the root directory after cloning.
 3. pip install -e .
 4. Define your models in json (as described below)